 The characters AP in the small callout box means that the radio is operating in the Access Point (AP) mode.
-If the characters are CPE, it means that the radio is operating as a Client.
+If the characters are CPE, it means that the radio is operating as a customer-premises equipment (CPE) i.e. a station.
 The character X is shown if the radio is disabled.